kyleedwardbradley/tidal_gcmt/README.md

 ## Example calculation

 Here are the results for an earthquake at 1990-01-04T05:32:25.
 The tidal phases on the plots are those estimated from the code of Hirose et al. (2019).
-Our tidal phases are as follows:
+Our tidal phases are listed in each table.

 ### Centroid location